Dr. Sunny Im-Wang, PsyD, SSP

 In the Bay Area, Dr. Im-Wang has worked as a clinician at Marin Community Mental Health Service as well as in many capacities at UCSF Medical Center, including the Division of Adolescent Medicine, Pediatric Specialty Clinic, Pediatric Acute Unit, and the Regional Pediatric Multiple Sclerosis Center of the Department of Child Neurology.
 She has been a regular presenter at an annual UCSF Pediatric MS: Patient Day on social/emotional, treatment compliance, and neuropsychological aspects of pediatric MS.

-Dr. Im-Wang's publications include professional journals, co-authoring a chapter in Demyelinating Disorders of the Central Nervous System in Childhood (Cambridge University Press), and the proceedings of the World Congress on Treatment and Research in Multiple Sclerosis in 2008.
 She is also a member of Society of Pediatric Psychology, Division 54 of the American Psychological Association (APA) and of the National Association of School Psychologists (NASP).

 Please click here to learn about the professional services Dr. Im-Wang offers.